investindex/Funds/README.md

 ## Summary

 These tables summarize the funds discussed above plus funds from Schwab.
-One fund is not in its own institution’s column, AVDV by Avantis.
+Only one fund is not in its own institution’s column, AVDV by Avantis.
+Some of the Vanguard bond ETFs have a mutual fund counterpart with a purchase fee (also known as a front-end load).
+Those mutual funds were excluded for that reason; other Vanguard bond ETFs lack a mutual fund counterpart.

 <p align="center">
-  <b>Stock ETFs and mutual funds</b>
+  <b>Stock funds</b>
 </p>

 | Stock index | Vanguard | &nbsp; BlackRock &nbsp; | &ensp; State Street &ensp; | Fidelity | Schwab |